jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 b.
 Desktop Environments have start or action buttons and task and notification bars
 c.
 Desktop environments have a changeable but consistent look-and-feel
 d.
 Desktop environments have system configuration tools and user applications built-in
-18. What is the default desktop environment for Fedora 22?
-(Name and versions.
+18. What is the default desktop environment for the latest Fedora desktop?
+(Name and version)?
 a.
-GNOME 3
+GNOME 40
-19. What is the name of the button on the upper left hand corner of the GNOME 3 desktop in Fedora 22 that you use to “launch applications?”
+19. What is the name of the button on the upper left hand corner of the GNOME 3 desktop that you use to “launch applications?”
 a.
 Activities
 20. What is the name of the default Ubuntu desktop environment?
-GNOME3
+GNOME

 ## Chapter 05